Surgeons

 FRANZCO, FRACS, FRCOphth (UK)

-Prof. McCartney graduated from Medicine from the University of Tasmania in 1983 and trained in Ophthalmology at Prince of Wales Hospital in Sydney under Professor Fred Hollows.
+Clinical Associate Professor Paul McCartney graduated from Medicine from the University of Tasmania in 1983 and trained in Ophthalmology in Sydney under Professor Fred Hollows before completing his studies overseas.
+He returned to practice in Hobart in 1991.

-Paul has always expressed strong clinical interests in cataract, corneal and refractive surgery.
-This has led him to continuously seek the best technologies in terms of intraocular lenses and cataract surgery techniques.
-As a result, he is invited to teach and demonstrate surgery internationally.
-He has performed live cataract surgery in India in 2009 and in Sydney at the International Conference of Ophthalmologists in 1990 before an audience of 1,000 fellow international ophthalmologists.
+Paul has a strong clinical interest in cataract and refractive surgery, and oculoplastic surgery.
+This has led him to seek the best technologies for intraocular lenses and cataract surgery techniques.
+He is invited to teach and demonstrate surgery locally and internationally.
+He has performed live cataract surgery in India and in Sydney at the International Conference of Ophthalmologists before an audience of 1,000 fellow ophthalmologists.

 Dr Andrew Traill